RaphiMC/ViaBedrock/Data Asset Sources.md

 ### data/bedrock/sounds.json
 This file has been generated using `BedrockSoundListGenerator` using data from the official bedrock client's assets folder.

-### data/bedrock/vanilla_resource_pack.mcpack
-These files have been copied from the official bedrock client's assets folder:
-`%MC-Root%/data/resource_packs/vanilla/`

-### data/bedrock/vanilla_skin_pack.mcpack
-These files have been copied from the official bedrock client's assets folder:
-`%MC-Root%/data/skin_packs/vanilla/`

 ### data/java/via_mappings.json
 [ViaVersion Mappings](https://github.com/ViaVersion/Mappings/blob/main/mappings/mapping-1.21.2.json)